Skip to main content

 1. Graduates will be able to assess relevant criminology and criminal justice literature/scholarly contributions.

-2. Graduates will be able to apply criminology and criminal justice theories, practices, policies, or research methodologies.
+2. Graduates will be able to apply criminology and criminal justice theories, design and implement policies, and competently employ research methodologies.

 3. Graduates will be able to apply knowledge from criminology and criminal justice to address problems in broader contexts.